Watson230/NorthCoder-news-BE/README.md

-GET /api/articles/:id - Return an individual article by its ID GET /api/articles/:id/comments - Return all comments for a single article ID POST /api/articles/:id/comments - Add a new comment to the appropriate article ID PUT /api/articles/:id - Increment/decrement votes on an article PUT /api/comments/:id - Increment/decrement votes on a comment DELETE /api/comments/:id - Delete a comment
+GET /api/articles/:id - Return an individual article by its ID GET /api/articles/:id/comments - Return all comments for a single article ID POST /api/articles/:id/comments - Add a new comment to the appropriate article ID PUT /api/articles/:id - Increment/decrement votes on an article based on a vote=up or vote=down query PUT /api/comments/:id - Increment/decrement votes on a comment based on a vote=up or vote=down query DELETE /api/comments/:id - Delete a comment
 GET /api/users/:username - Return a user profile along with their articles and comments